jakecamara/fastmail-ollama-cli/README.md

 ## Requirements
 - Python 3.7 or later
 - Fastmail API credentials
-- Access to the Ollama API
+- Access to an Ollama instance

 ## Setup Instructions